JuliaMusic/JuliaMusic_documentation.jl/docs/src/index.md

 1. [Basic MIDI API](midi/io) : The API of basic types like midi files and tracks, as well as IO.
 Various utility functions are included as well.
 2. [Notes](midi/notes) : The [`Note`](@ref) construct describes a music note.
 Many convenience tools are also provided in the same page, like e.g. turning a not pitch to a string like `A♯3`.

+### MusicManipulations

 The [MusicManipulations.jl](https://github.com/JuliaMusic/MusicManipulations.jl) package has more advanced functionality about note processing, data extraction, quantizing and other similar processes that related to music data.

 1. [Quantizing & Classifying Notes](mm/quantizing) on a given grid.
 2. [Music Data Extraction](mm/extraction)
 3. More coming soon.

+### MotifSequenceGenerator

+[MotifSequenceGenerator.jl](https://github.com/JuliaMusic/MotifSequenceGenerator.jl) is a very simple module that does a very simple thing: based on a pool of motifs with specified lengths, it makes a random sequence out of them so that the sequence also has a specified lengths!

+1. [Motif Sequences](motif/basic.md) introduces the module and has a basic usage example.
+2. [Music Motifs Example](motif/musicexample.md) shows a real-world use case where the module is used to produce music sequences.

 ## MIDI: The least you need to know
 *This section serves as a crash-course on the MIDI format.
 For more info